NellielProject/Nelliel/documentation/plugins/core-plugin-hooks.md

 Documentation of official hooks in the Nelliel codebase.
 These hooks have three placement categories:
  - `inb4` is called before a process begins.
  - `in-during` is called while a process is executing.
- - `in-after` is called once a process has completed.
+ - `in-after` is called after a process has completed.

 ## Hook List